US regulators give full approval to Pfizer COVID-19 vaccine - The Philadelphia Sunday Sun

-WASHINGTON (AP) — The U.S. gave full approval to Pfizer’s COVID-19 vaccine Monday, a milestone that could lift public confidence in the shots and spur more companies, universities and local governments to make vaccinations mandatory.
+WASHINGTON — The U.S. gave full approval to Pfizer’s COVID-19 vaccine on Monday, a milestone that may help lift public confidence in the shots as the nation battles the most contagious coronavirus mutant yet.

-The Pentagon immediately announced it will press ahead with plans to require members of the military to get the vaccine.

-More than 200 million Pfizer doses have been administered in the U.S. — and hundreds of millions more worldwide — since December.
-But up to now, they were dispensed in this country under what is known as emergency use authorization from the FDA.

-“The public can be very confident that this vaccine meets the high standards for safety, effectiveness and manufacturing quality the FDA requires of an approved product,” acting FDA Commissioner Janet Woodcock said in announcing full approval, which comes as the U.S. battles the most contagious coronavirus mutant yet, the delta variant.
+“The public can be very confident that this vaccine meets the high standards for safety, effectiveness and manufacturing quality the FDA requires of an approved product,” said acting FDA Commissioner Janet Woodcock.

+“Today’s milestone puts us one step closer to altering the course of this pandemic in the U.S.”

-Pfizer CEO Albert Bourla said in a statement he hopes the decision “will help increase confidence in our vaccine, as vaccination remains the best tool we have to help protect lives.”
-The shot now will be known in the U.S. by the brand name Comirnaty.
+The U.S. becomes the first country to fully approve the shot, according to Pfizer, and CEO Albert Bourla said in a statement he hoped the decision “will help increase confidence in our vaccine, as vaccination remains the best tool we have to help protect lives.”

-U.S. vaccinations bottomed out in July at an average of about a half-million shots per day, down from a peak of 3.4 million a day in mid-April.
-As the delta variant fills hospital beds, shots are on the rise again, with a million a day given Thursday, Friday and Saturday.

 “Mandating becomes much easier when you have full approval,” said Dr. Carlos del Rio of Emory University.
 “I think a lot of businesses have been waiting for it.”